Sleep Aids Studied

 From struggling to fall asleep to waking up throughout the night, losing out on quality sleep goes far beyond not feeling well-rested in the morning.
 From serious concerns like obesity and diabetes to reduced immune efficiency and mood disorders, the sleep we get at night helps keep our bodies strong and healthy.

 With so many people struggling to fall asleep at night, we decided to poll over 1,900 Americans about the sleep aids they use to get a good night’s rest.
-From natural remedies like working out and meditating to over-the-counter supplements like ZzzQuil and Benadryl, we examined what worked and what didn’t.
+From natural remedies like working out and stretching to over-the-counter supplements like ZzzQuil and Benadryl, we examined what worked and what didn’t.
 Want to know what we discovered about the effects – and side effects – of these popular sleep aids?
 Continue reading to find out.

 The Best Ways to Fall Asleep